-It is clear, from the high level of visitors to our previous pages about anaerobic digestion costs, that biogas plant cost information is eagerly sought after.
-That’s understandable, as anyone who might consider investing in this technology, who has heard of recent biogas plant successes is obviously going to ask; “If I did it.
-What would it cost me?”
+It is clear that a lot of you want to know about anaerobic digestion costs.
+That biogas plant cost information is being eagerly sought isn't surprising.
+It's understandable, anyone who might consider investing in this technology, is obviously going to ask;

-I guess that a large number of people would like to know costs such as energy production cost/Kwh, cost of construction AD plants per unit of energy output etc. Sadly, this cost information is considered to be commercially sensitive, and rarely if ever published in the public domain.
+Sadly, this cost information is usually considered to be commercially sensitive, and rarely if ever published in the public domain.

-However, we did find the following recent information as described in the following artcle excerpts.
+However, the good news is that we did find the following “costs information” as described in the article excerpts below.
 (Please visit the original websites to view the full articles):

-Waste Not, Want Not – How Anaerobic Digestion Can Lower Anaerobic Digestion Costs
+Waste Not, Want Not – How Anaerobic Digestion Can Lower the Cost of Running a Farm

 Although the cost of an anaerobic digestion plant is high, by using your farm waste to generate heat, electricity and biofertiliser, you’ll save money in the medium to long term and open up new income streams.